dkuchan415/dkuchan415/README.md

 ### Hi, I'm Daniel.

 I've been working with data for over seven years in the Medical Supply and Payroll sectors.
-I made the jump into coding with a certification from Northwestern University in February 2021.
+I made the jump into coding with a certification from Northwestern University in 2020.
 Some areas of focus have been pricing, sales productivity, and product marketing analytics.

 Thanks for checking out my Github!